DataBiosphere/toil/README.md

 1. You have a job running on your cluster which requires further parallelisation.
 2. You create a list of jobs to perform this parallelisation.
 These are the 'child' jobs of your process, we call them collectively the 'children'.
 3. You create a 'follow-on' job, to be performed after all the children have successfully completed.
-This job is responsible for cleaning up the input files created for the children and doing any further processing. **Children should not cleanup files created by parents**, in case of a batch system failure which requires the child to be re-run (see 'Atomicity' below).
+This job is responsible for cleaning up the input files created for the children and doing any further processing.
+Children should not cleanup files created by parents, in case of a batch system failure which requires the child to be re-run (see 'Atomicity' below).
 4. You end your current job successfully.
 5. The batch system runs the children.
 These jobs may in turn have children and follow-on jobs.
 6. Upon completion of all the children (and children's children and follow-ons, collectively descendants) the follow-on job is run.
 The follow-on job may create more children.